 Depression requires professional treatment in order for the person to learn to minimize their symptoms or overcome the disorder.
 Some people require residential care in order to help them with this often challenging mental health disorder.
 Residential treatment requires the person to live in a facility and receive care 24/7.

 As an alternative, many people seek outpatient care for their disorder.
 This allows them to go to therapy sessions during the day, but they do not have to live in a facility.
 Some therapy sessions can be conducted in a virtual setting.
 An assessment by a qualified clinician will determine which type of treatment is best for each person.
 At New View Wellness, we offer three different outpatient levels of care, including:

 One of the most important aspects when it comes to treatment is receiving a variety of types of care.
 A combination of several therapeutic modalities provides people with the best chance to improve their mental health.
 Types of therapy include individual, group, and family.
 Additionally, services such as psychiatry, ACT therapy, genetic testing, and medications can help tremendously.

 Seek Professional Mental Health in Atlanta, GA

 If you have been asking yourself “How long does depression last?”, you may be at the point of needing professional intervention.
-We provide outpatient programs designed to help people understand the origin of their depressive disorder.
+We provide outpatient mental health programs in Atlanta designed to help people understand the origin of their depressive disorder.
 From there, our skilled therapeutic staff helps you manage your symptoms and enjoy a brighter outlook on life.
 Don’t let depression stop you from living the life you’re meant to enjoy.

 If you would like to talk about getting treatment, visit our admissions page now.
 New View Wellness in Atlanta welcomes your phone call and can answer any questions you have about our program.